Sarthak1505/SmartRoom/README.md

 # SmartRoom
-It is a web application which aims to provide a better monitoring and predicting student's performance in upcoming examinations using machine learning model.
-This parameters required in the prediction is not restricted to the class performance only but also consider various factors which directly or indirectly can affect the student's performance.
+It is a web application which provides the teacher a bird’s eye view of the class with insights about students who actually need attention.
+This application uses a prediction model to predict future scores for each student based on not only past performance but also various socio-demographic factors to alert the teacher beforehand so measures can be taken in real time.

 ## Tools And Technology
 - JavaScript